JunctionAt/Python-Plugin-Loader/readme.md

 Writing plugins
 ===============

 Writing plugins with PythonLoader is fairly easy.
-There are two apis, both of which are pretty simple; The first is the bukkit api, which this loader lightly wraps; and the other is a decorators-and-functions api.

 Basics
 ------

 Your plugins go in either a zip or a directory (known to windows users as "folders");
 that zip or directory name must match this regex: \.py\.?(dir|zip|p|pl|plug|plugin)$

+Use convinience liberary at https://github.com/hansihe/Python-Plugin-Loader-Lib

 Class (bukkit standard) API